It’s almost time for the first day of Kindergarten.

 Your confidence in the teacher will help your child feel secure as you drop them off.
 It’s helpful to refer to the teacher by name and learn the names of their classmates. – Your child will enjoy feeling like you are both in this together.

 Say goodbye at the door and assure your child that you will be back when the school day is over.
 Do not sneak out.
-This will cause more anxiety.
+This may cause more anxiety.
 Allow the teacher to gently guide your child to their seat as you wave or blow a kiss goodbye.

 Most children adjust quickly once their parents leave.

 This first day of school can be a big day for both the child and the parent!
+It’s okay if you also want to have a good cry in your car.

-The first day of school may feel difficult and different, but pretty soon, you will be headed in as a mystery reader, and I have the best Kindergarten read-aloud here to get you started!
+The first day of school may feel difficult and different, but soon, you will be headed in as a mystery reader, and I have the best Kindergarten read-aloud here to get you started!

-What to pack on the first day of Kindergarten
+What to pack on the first day of kindergarten

-- Emergency contact information on backpack
+- Emergency contact information on the backpack

 - Label backpack, lunchbox, and accessories